Mature Masculine

 Learning: The Warrior treats defeat as information about what needs improvement.

 Resilience: The Warrior recovers from defeat and competes again.
-He's not destroyed by losing.
+Losing does not destroy him.